adejonghm/dotfiles/README.md

 # Configuration Files for Fedora Linux 37 (Xfce)

 In this repository are my configuration files for Fedora Linux 37 (Xfce) used on my personal computer.
-In it you will find what is necessary to configure [Terminator](https://terminator-gtk3.readthedocs.io/en/latest/), [Zshell](https://www.zsh.org/) with [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) and [Powerlevel 10k](https://github.com/romkatv/powerlevel10k), with [Starship](https://starship.rs/) as an alternative.
+In it, you will find what is necessary to configure [Terminator](https://terminator-gtk3.readthedocs.io/en/latest/), [Zshell](https://www.zsh.org/) with [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) and [Powerlevel 10k](https://github.com/romkatv/powerlevel10k), with [Starship](https://starship.rs/) as an alternative.
 There is also everything you need to set up [Noevim](https://neovim.io/) as your IDE for programming in Python and a few other languages.

 Using the following command line, you can enjoy my customizations without spending hours configuring anything.
 Running it will download the [fedora.sh](fedora.sh) script and run it automatically once the download is complete.